Gofaone Tiro: Club career

 He started his career with Chiefs Botswana and stayed for four years before moving to Gabane-based club Flamengo Desportos.
 When the club merged with Gabane Santos to form Uniao Flamengo Santos he was one of the players that were retained, winning the club top goalscorer award and being named the man of the match in the 2012 FA Cup before leaving for Township Rollers in 2013.

 At Rollers Tiro quickly asserted himself as one of the best young players in the country, helping the Premier League giants to two league titles.
-However, he never won the Mascom Top 8 Cup and was a losing finalist three years in a row.
+However, he never won the Mascom Top 8 Cup and was a losing finalist three consecutive seasons.
 Tiro died of a heart attack on 27 April 2017 after collapsing during a training session.
 He was rushed to hospital but was declared dead on arrival.
 Rollers would go on to win the 2017 league title a month after his death.